AdobeDocs/experience-cloud.en/help/mobile-ios-implementation/launch-install-the-mobile-sdk.md

 solution: Experience Cloud
 ---

-# Add the Launch Embed Code
+# Install the Mobile SDK

-In this lesson, you will implement the asynchronous embed code of your Launch property's Development environment.
+In this lesson, you will implement the Mobile SDK with the extensions and settings corresponding to your Launch property's Development environment.
 Along the way, you will learn about two main concepts of Launch&mdash;Environments and Embed Codes.

 ## Learning Objectives

 At the end of this lesson, you will be able to:

-* Obtain the embed code for your Launch property
+* Obtain the installation instructions for your mobile Launch property
 * Understand the difference between a Development, Staging, and Production environment
-* Add a Launch embed code to an html document
-* Explain the optimal location of the Launch embed code in relation to other code in the `<head>` of an html document
+* Create and edit the Podfile
+* Import the Mobile SDK into your AppDelegate file
+* Verify that the SDK has been implemented successfully

-## Copy the Embed Code
+## Get the Installation Instructions

-The embed code for mobile Launch properties is a collection of code snippets that you either run in your Terminal or add to specific locations in your mobile app.
+The Installation Instructions for mobile Launch properties is a collection of code snippets that you either run in your Terminal or add to specific locations in your mobile app.

 From the property Overview screen, click on the `Environments` tab to go to the environments page.
 Note that Development, Staging, and Production environments have been pre-created for you.